This post may contain affiliate links. Read the full disclosure here.

-Intermittent fasting is not only perfectly safe while breastfeeding, it can also be a great way to help you lose your baby weight.
+Intermittent fasting is not only perfectly safe while breastfeeding, but it can also be a great way to help you lose your baby weight.
 Intermittent fasting itself will not affect your milk supply.
-If you properly nourish yourself during your eating window of time, you can really help your body let go of fat, while keeping up a healthy milk supply.
-I am going to go over what intermittent fasting is, how it is beneficial to losing weight while breastfeeding, and how I specifically practice intermittent fast, so you have a real-life example.
-I practied intermittent fasting even while breastfeeding, which I believe helped me lose the baby weight, and also out of habit.
+If you properly nourish yourself during your eating window time, you can really help your body let go of fat, while keeping up a healthy milk supply.
+I am going to go over what intermittent fasting is, how it is beneficial to losing weight while breastfeeding, and how I specifically practice intermittent fasting, so you have a real-life example.
+I practiced intermittent fasting even while breastfeeding, which I believe helped me lose the baby weight, and was also out of habit.
 Once you create the habit, it becomes second nature.

 What is intermittent fasting in general?

 Intermittent fasting simply means fasting for about 14-16 hours.
 Some people practice a longer fast, and some shorter.
 I personally believe it isn’t really fasting unless you get to 14 hours.
-That would be say eating at 8pm at night, and eating again 10 am.
+That would be say eating at 8 pm at night and eating again at 10 am.
 If you do 12 hours, that is still a good number because your body is supposed to fast at night, and I’ve read that 12 hours is the minimum you should fast on a regular basis, NOT as intermittent fasting.
 The idea is to allow your body more time to completely use the food you ate yesterday.
 It also gives your body a break from digestion, which takes energy.
 In addition, I’ve read that when your body is in a fasting state, it will also eat any damaged or diseased cells.
 It goes for fat and cells/tissues that aren’t perfect, so you are essentially helping your body clean itself.
-I will find this resource and add it in here.
+I will find this resource and add it here.
 It was a book I read on fasting for religious purposes, but had some wonderful health information in it as well!
-If you are fasting to lose weight, I would set a minimum to 14 hours, so your body as ample time to use the fuel stores from the day before.
+If you are fasting to lose weight, I would set a minimum of 14 hours, so your body has ample time to use the fuel stores from the day before.